The Coaching Website Guide

 Who is The Coaching Website Guide for?
-Coaches who want to build high credibility, who want their websites to be authentic, and who want to attract more clients.
+It’s for coaches who want to build high credibility, who want authentic websites, and who want more clients.

 What if I’m not very technical?
 This guide is not a point-and-click tech manual.
 It’s for content, design, and strategy for creating a website that attracts clients.
 If you’re only technical help, you’d best hire someone or get training.

 Will I learn WordPress?
 WordPress is outside the scope of this guide, but I do give you some of the basics.
 This guide is for use with any website creation tool.

 What about SEO?
 Is it in the guide?
 No. It’s too big of a topic.
 However, I give you some of the basics that have helped many coaches start getting new clients from the Web.

 How is your guide different from all the free stuff out there?
 The free advice out there is general, overwhelming, and loosely relevant for coaches.
 This guide has the stuff I’ve found that works for coaches.

 I’m a techie.
 Should I buy the guide?
 Yes, if you’re a coder who struggles with the copy.
 You’ll use this guide to write good content and organize your website to bring in new leads.

 Can I get a refund if I don’t like it?
 Yes.
 Instantly.
 You’ve got 30 days.

 Should I get the guide if I’m not using WordPress?
 Yes, because the guide is all about the strategy for generating leads.
 It matters less what website creation technology you use.